Cogniplane — Governed AI Workspace for Enterprise Teams

 AreaWhat you control

 Skills The agent's domain-specific knowledge and behavior.
-Each skill defines instructions, tool access, and approval rules.
+Each skill defines instructions, tool access, and behavior in its domain.

 MCP Servers Connections to your company's data sources.
 Each MCP server exposes a set of tools the agent can call.